ghoomfrog/silili/README.md

 - *nn* is touching the chin.
 - *mm* is a nod with closed eyes and a smile.
 - *uu* is rounded lips.
-- *aaa* is a wide-open mouth with open eyes.
+- *aa* is a wide-open mouth with open eyes.
 - *mwa* is tapping the mouth with the four fingers and moving them forward

 ## Time